|

 is to increase the damage of attacks.
 The

-basic math of DC vs DEF applies here, however
+basic math of DC vs DEF applies here, and it is perhaps

 |